 Also, you’ll need to decide if you will cut your letters out of paper or print them directly on the scrapbooking paper with a printer.

-Next, draw up your own crest design or print out my banner templates, available HERE.
+Next, draw up your crest design or print out my banner templates, available in the shop.

 The digital download includes background templates and two styles of letters.
 Your choice to mix and match!